 The PowerBook 3400c, running a PowerPC 603e processor at 180 to -240 MHz, was designed as a no compromise laptop and was billed as the world’s fastest notebook computer when it was introduced in early 1997.
 It was also the basis for the first PowerBook G3.

 The Power Mac 6500 replaced the slower 6400 and uses the same tower configuration.
 It was available in 225 MHz to 300 MHz configurations.

 The Power Mac 5500 was the second PCI-bus Power Mac with an integrated monitor; it replaced the slower 5400.
-It shipped in 225 and 250 MHz versions.
-It was available in black in the UK, where the education version was known as the Power Macintosh One.
-A black 250 MHz “Director’s Edition” was available in […]
+It shipped in 225, 250, and 275 MHz versions.
+Xemplar distributed a 225 MHz educational version in the UK as the Power Macintosh One.
+A black 275 MHz “Director’s Edition” was available in Australia.
+The 5500 was […]

 The Power Mac 9600 was the last Mac with six PCI expansion slots.
 It also has 12 memory sockets and no onboard video, so one PCI slot must be occupied by a video card.
 It shipped from the factory with an ixMicro TwinTurbo video card especially adapted for Apple.

 Although it uses the same cleverly designed case as the Power Mac 9600, the 8600 was a less costly, less expandable machine.
 It has 8 DIMM sockets for memory, four less than the 9600, and three PCI slots, down from six in the 9600.